hashicorp/consul-k8s/CONTRIBUTING.md

 ## Adding a new ACL Token

-Checklist for getting server-acl-init to generate a new ACL token assuming the new token is named `foo`.
+Checklist for getting server-acl-init to generate a new ACL token.
+The examples in this checklist use a token named `foo`.

 ### Control Plane